Tell Me Who I Am

 Tell Me Who I Am is a 2019 documentary film directed and produced by the British filmmaker Ed Perkins.
 It focuses on twin brothers Alex and Marcus Lewis.
-Alex lost his memory in a motorcycle accident at age 18, and his twin brother helped him recreate his lost memories of his childhood.
-However, Marcus omits that the twins were sexually abused by their mother and also sexually abused by friends of hers in a child abuse network until the age of 14.
-The film follows Alex and Marcus in telling their lives' stories from the accident at age 18 to age 32, when the sexual abuse is revealed after their mother's death, to both of them coming to terms with the abuse at age 54.
+Alex lost his memory in a motorcycle accident at age 18, and his twin brother Marcus helps him reconstruct their childhood memories.
+The film explores their journey of rediscovery and the challenges they face as they come to terms with their past.
 The documentary is based on a 2013 book written by the twins together with Joanna Hodgkin.

 The film was commissioned by and aired on Netflix.
 It received acclaim from critics after its release and was described as "harrowing" and "involving but upsetting".

 Synopsis

 The documentary is split into three parts.
 In the first part, the viewer follows Alex trying to solve the mystery of his past and trying to figure out who he is after losing his memory in a motorcycle accident at age 18 in 1982.
-His twin brother, Marcus, is the only person he remembers after emerging from a coma - including himself.
+His twin brother, Marcus, is the only person he remembers after emerging from a coma – including himself.
 Marcus helps him to reintegrate into life.
 At first, Alex functions like a child, asking basic questions like, "what is this?" to nearly everything and re-learning how to ride a bike.
-As he rapidly "matures," Alex begins to ask questions about their childhood.
+As he rapidly "matures", Alex begins to ask questions about their childhood.
 Marcus paints a picture of a happy, wealthy, well-connected family for Alex.

 In the second part, Marcus reveals that he omitted a dark family secret from Alex in order to protect him from harrowing memories of their shared past.
 Marcus further emotionally admits that as he created a fantasy life for Alex, he began to believe it himself and was better-able to suppress his own memories of the family secret.